PrestonStringham/data-512-a1/README.md

 ![alt text](https://github.com/PrestonStringham/data-512-a1/blob/master/data/results/output.jpg?raw=true)

 # Additional Packages
+* [Anaconda](https://www.anaconda.com/) was used as my data science platform.
+This gives you access to all the packages used in this project as well as Jupyter Notebooks which is necessary to open the single src file.
+The license agreement for anaconda can be found [here](https://www.anaconda.com/eula-anaconda-individual-edition).
 * [Pandas](https://pandas.pydata.org/) was used extensively throughout this project as the main data manipulation tool.
 Pandas falls under the BSD 3-Clause License.
 * [Matplotlib](https://matplotlib.org/) was used for visualization.
 The license agreement can be found [here](https://github.com/matplotlib/matplotlib/blob/master/LICENSE/LICENSE).